This first article appears in the

 of emotional wholeness.

-Craniosacral therapy is valuable for many medical problems and
+Craniosacral work is valuable for many medical problems and

 is routinely used as a preventive health measure, as it